≡ Menu

 This variant is…

-Much, much more serious and almost always deadly particularly if left untreated.
-This is why you’re definitely going to want to have your vet check out your pet anytime you suspect that he or she may be suffering from a perianal adenoma so that they can make the determination on whether or not you need to be worried.
+Much, much more severe and almost always deadly, mainly if left untreated.
+This is why you will want to have your vet check out your pet anytime you suspect that they may be suffering from a perianal adenoma so that they can determine whether or not you need to be worried.

 In the meantime…

-However, we did want to take a moment and discuss exactly what a perianal adenoma is so that if you do have the “misfortune” of having to deal with this issue, you’ll be better prepared to know what to expect.
+However, we did want to take a moment and discuss exactly what a perianal adenoma is so that if you have the “misfortune” of dealing with this issue, you’ll be better prepared to know what to expect.

 So, without further ado, let’s dive right in!